mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

    4. [Sample frontend](../docs/rag/frontend.md)
 3. [Configuration Guide](../docs/rag/configuration.md): This guide covers different configurations available for this workflow.
 4. [Support Matrix](../docs/rag/support_matrix.md): This covers GPU, CPU, Memory and Storage requirements for deploying this workflow.

-# Known Issues
-- Uploading a file with size more than 10 MB may fail due to preset timeouts during the ingestion process.